DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step4.md

 ### Review a security enbabled config file

-Upgrading the service mesh is accomplished by updating the custom configuration yaml file, and then running a `helm upgrade` command with the new configuration.
 For this hands-on lab, the `secure-dc1.yaml`{{open}} file has been provided with all the necessary options set.
-Feel free to review it now.
-We encourage you to compare it to the `dc1.yaml`{{open}} file you installed earlier.
-For a complete reference of all possible configuration options, review the official [documentation](https://www.consul.io/docs/k8s/helm).

 ### Configure Gossip encryption